Hi, I'm Andrew Millspaugh

 Cross-domain Thinking

 Throughout my career, I have found a lot of value in being able to work across domain boundaries.
-Communication impedance drives many inefficiencies - being able to deeply understand multiple domains significantly has large, meaningful impacts on both your efficacy and the efficacy of collaboration with others.
+Communication impedance drives many inefficiencies - being able to deeply understand multiple domains can have large, meaningful impacts on both your efficacy and the efficacy of collaboration with others.

 Empathy